Improving SUSY Spectrum Determinations at the LHC with Wedgebox Technique: Discussion Conclusions

-Three ways to increase the accuracy and efficacy of the N-MST and C-MST mass reconstruction methods have been illustrated: \begin{enumerate} \item Use a wedgebox plot to select the most homogeneous sample of events. \emph{ If the events analyzed do not mostly share the same decay topology, both techniques fail.
-If the wedgebox is a simple box, there is nothing to do\footnote{It is true that at the Snowmass Benchmark point SPS1a \cite{benches}, a simple box does describe the wedgebox topology of a few processes studied \emph{at this point}.
-But these SPS1a studies \cite{invmass2,invmass6,nojiri1} are certainly not representative of many other perfectly allowable parameter set choices and/or signature selections.}.
-However, over much of the allowable MSSM parameter space the topology of the wedgebox plot is not merely a lone box --- if a wedge or composite structure is observed, then selecting events from the legs of the wedge or the outer areas proves the most effective.
-Note that this runs counter to the choices made in all the N-MST and C-MST publications.
-In \cite{nojiri3} for instance, some care is taken to describe the desirability of so-called `symmetric events' --- where both legs from the original parent particle contain the same intermediate particle states.
-The present work, on the other hand, makes the case that the benefits from using un-symmetric decay legs, e.g. efficient isolation of events with the same decay chain structure, may well trump the convenience of symmetric events in the subsequent MST analysis, and therefore unsymmetric events should not be ignored or viewed as an unnecessary complication. } \item Use the Hidden Threshold technique to check decays are indeed on-shell. \emph{ Since the pivotal system of equations (\ref{con1})-(\ref{con1end}) or (\ref{guneq1})-(\ref{guneq8}) assume decays through on-shell sleptons, it is important to verify this assumption.
-The HT method can be employed to seek a `null' result to the fit of various 4-lepton invariant mass minima. } \item Scan over the CM $p_T$ in a $\pm 10\, \hbox{GeV}$-window. \emph{Assumptions that the partonic CM has no transverse momentum (as implied by equations (\ref{con2}) and (\ref{eqn:gunpt}) ) are basically incorrect; while in the N-MST method this does not seem to matter, the C-MST method is much more sensitive to this parameter.
-An `averaging' over $p_T$ improves the result, but perhaps a more detailed analysis should eventually be performed as the latest set of structure functions and other knowledge of QCD becomes available.} \end{enumerate}
+Use of a wedgebox plot to select the most homogeneous sample of events has been shown to increase the accuracy and efficacy of the N-MST and C-MST mass reconstruction methods.
+If the events analyzed do not mostly share the same decay topology, both methods fail.
+A wedgebox analysis can help ascertain whether or not this is the case.
+If the wedgebox is a simple box, then a mass reconstruction analysis can proceed with confidence\footnote{It is true that at the Snowmass Benchmark point SPS1a \cite{Allanach:2002nj}, a simple box does describe the wedgebox topology of a few processes studied \emph{at this point}.
+But these SPS1a studies \cite{Gjelsten:2004ki,Gjelsten:2005aw,Gjelsten:2005sv,Gjelsten:2005vv,Gjelsten:708246,Gjelsten:2006as,Tovey:2008ui,Nojiri:2003tu} are certainly not representative of many other perfectly allowable parameter set choices and/or signature selections.
+There seems to have been some tendency to exaggerate, or at least extrapolate in an unsubstantiated way, the proven usefulness of various approaches}.
+However, over much of the allowable MSSM parameter space the topology of the wedgebox plot is not merely a lone box --- if a wedge or composite structure is observed, then selecting events from the legs of the wedge or the outer areas generally proves the most effective.
+The outermost (more to the right, more toward the top) `incorporated몶 portions of a wedgebox plot basically yield the purest data set.
+Here `incorporated portion몶 refers to a clearly delineated zone in the plot in agreement with the predictions of the underlying model.
+Thus, in Fig.~\ref{t2-wedge} for instance, straggler events beyond $M \simeq 183\, \hbox{GeV}$, which are not due to neutralino decays, may be eliminated.
+Choosing the outermost portion must be weighed against the falling number of events populating such regions (recall though that here MST requirements are relatively modest, and the need for purity generally dominates).
+The triangular distribution of events within the dilepton mass distributions imply that an adequately-populated portion of the wedgebox plot will be well-delineated along its outer edges --- which may be taken in this MSSM analysis as indicative that the events in this region are largely from neutralino processes rather than from other process.